-A terrific salad!
+A terrific Potato and Salmon Salad!
 One of my favorites.
-Such a perfect and simple combination of warm potatoes and lightly salted salmon.
+Such a perfect and simple combination of warm potatoes and lightly salted salmon (lox, gravlax).

 When there is a season of asparagus, I add it to the salad instead of edamame beans, cucumbers, and avocados.
 It turns out great!
 Simply boil the green asparagus for 1-2 minutes, quickly fry in butter and cut into 2-3 pieces.